anquanscan/sec-tools/README.md

 [network-threats-taxonomy](https://github.com/AbertayMachineLearningGroup/network-threats-taxonomy): Machine Learning based Intrusion Detection Systems are difficult to evaluate due to a shortage of datasets representing accurately network traffic and their associated threats.
 In this project we attempt at solving this problem by presenting two taxonomies
 [targets](https://github.com/BugBountyResources/targets): A collection of over 5.1 million sub-domains and assets belonging to public bug bounty programs, compiled into a repo, for performing bulk operations.
 [tartufo](https://github.com/godaddy/tartufo): Searches through git repositories for high entropy strings and secrets, digging deep into commit history
 [yakit](https://github.com/yaklang/yakit): Cyber Security ALL-IN-ONE Platform
+[nuclipy](https://github.com/prasant-paudel/nuclipy): A simple template based vulnerability scanner in python (Inspired by ProjectDiscovery's Nuclei)